dxw/playbook/src/user-research/choosing-and-using-research-methods.md

 We also do workshops with stakeholders, teams and subject matter experts, as a good first step to get an overview of a new area and build trust in preparation for more detailed research.

-Group workshops may not be appropriate when [researching very sensitive subjects](/user-research/doing-research-safely/), or with people in vulnerable contexts, who may want more privacy and confidentiality.
+When [researching very sensitive subjects](/user-research/doing-research-safely/), we understand that some participants may want more privacy and confidentiality than a group workshop can provide.

 We also bear in mind that we don’t get twice as many findings by inviting twice as many people to a session.
 If there’s nothing to gain from having several participants together, we run individual research sessions using methods such as interviews, contextual observation or experience mapping.